gregorycoleman/go2c/README.md

-# Half-assed tiny subset of Go language to C translator
+# Tiny subset of Go language to C translator

 * College assignment - 2013
 * Written in Java